Iñaki Peña: Loan to Galatasaray

 On 31 January 2022, Peña joined Galatasaray on loan for the remainder of the season.
 He made his professional debut in the Süper Lig on 6 February in a 1–1 draw at Alanyaspor under former Barcelona assistant Domènec Torrent, He had a record of two draws and as many wins before club icon Fernando Muslera began his return from injury; by the second half of March, after elimination from the UEFA Europa League by Barcelona, the Uruguayan won his place back.

 Return to Barcelona

 Peña returned to Barcelona as his loan deal expired, and made his official first team debut under manager Xavi in a 4–2 away win over Viktoria Plzeň in the UEFA Champions League on 1 November 2022.

 On 3 January 2023, Peña was registered as a first team player, and was handed the number 13 shirt left vacant by Neto, who had left for AFC Bournemouth.
+On 9 May 2023, Peña signed a contract extension with Barcelona, keeping him at the club until 2026.
+The new contract included a buyout clause of 400 million euros.
+Near the end of the season, Peña played against Real Valladolid and Celta Vigo, where he played a total of approximately 72 minutes of match time, after coming on for Marc-André ter Stegen at Valladolid at half time, and coming on at Celta at 63 minutes.
+He conceded 2 goals in 2 appearances.
+During a match against Villarreal on 22 September 2024, ter Stegen suffered a patellar tendon injury, which would force him to miss the rest of the season.
+Peña immediately replaced him in the 45 minutes of the first half, which ended in a 1–5 away victory.

+On 26 October 2024, Peña held a clean sheet against Real Madrid in a 4–0 win, drawing praise for his performance in the match.

+Loan to Elche

+On 27 August 2025, Peña signed a three-year contract extension with Barcelona, before leaving to join fellow LaLiga side Elche on loan.